-GOV.UK Notify - supplier of the email and SMS sending services
+GOV.UK Notify - supplier of the email and SMS sending services (relevant to the underpinning NNS system that uses this to notify patients of test results)

 Microsoft Azure - used to host the solution

 5.1.2 What contracts are in place?
 Summarise the information security/information governance/data protection contract terms, or other arrangements.